LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 }
 ```

-This rule is also true for the parser API we will just see.
+This is also true for the parser API, as we will see next.

 ## Using the Parser API

-You can use the parser API to create generic and reusable parsers able to parse the result of any Select query.
+You can use the parser API to create generic and reusable parsers that can parse the result of any select query.

-> **Note:** It is really useful since most queries in a Web application will return similar set of data.
-For example if you have defined a parser able to parse a `Country` from a result set, and another `Language` parser, you can then easily compose them to parse both Country and Language from a join query.
+> **Note:** This is really useful, since most queries in a web application will return similar data sets.
+For example, if you have defined a parser able to parse a `Country` from a result set, and another `Language` parser, you can then easily compose them to parse both Country and Language from a join query.
 >
 > First you need to `import anorm.SqlParser._`

-First you need a `RowParser`, ie. a parser able to parse one row to a Scala value.
-For example we can define a parser to transforn a single column result set row, to as Scala `Long`:
+First you need a `RowParser`, i.e. a parser able to parse one row to a Scala value.
+For example we can define a parser to transform a single column result set row, to as Scala `Long`:

 ```
 val rowParser = scalar[Long]